FlavScents AInsights Entry for Phenethyl Alcohol (CAS: 60-12-8)

 4. Use in Flavors

-In flavor applications, phenethyl alcohol is used primarily in floral and fruity profiles, contributing to categories such as rose, honey, and berry flavors.
-It serves as a background note, enhancing the overall realism and complexity of flavor systems.
-Typical use levels in finished food or beverage products range from 1 to 30 ppm, with higher concentrations potentially leading to overpowering floral notes.
-Phenethyl alcohol is relatively stable under heat and acidic conditions but may oxidize over time, affecting its sensory properties.
+In the flavor industry, phenethyl alcohol is utilized across various categories, including floral, fruity, and confectionery applications.
+It acts as a flavor enhancer, providing depth and authenticity to complex flavor systems.
+Typical use levels in finished food or beverages range from 1 to 30 ppm, with higher concentrations potentially leading to overpowering floral notes.
+Phenethyl alcohol is relatively stable under normal processing conditions, though it may degrade under extreme heat or acidic environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature